rsato1007/meal-planner-cli/DEVELOPMENT.md

 - Another thing to consider is some validation in each method to avoid issues (for example, passing an invalid type, null, etc.);

+- Also just thought about accounting for drinks in my meal model.

 # Code Components to Consider
 ## Persistent Storage
 - Starting off, we need to ensure the data is persistent.
 I was thinking either .txt or .json file.